Tuesday, May 10, 2022

 Make A Packing List

 Before you go, make a list of all the items you’ll need for your kayaking trip.
 This will ensure that you don’t forget anything and that you stay organized.
-In terms of sun protection, you should pack sunscreen, sunglasses, a hat or visor, long sleeves and pants, and water shoes.
+In terms of sun protection, you should pack sunscreen, sunglasses, a hat or visor, long sleeves and pants.
+Adult water shoes can also come in handy if you plan on visiting areas that are rocky or muddy.
 Some general safety items include:

 • life jackets for everyone in your group